aldeacomputer/aldea-js/docs/tutorial/basics/jig-composability.md

 # Composability: Jigs interacting with Jigs

-Aldea really begins to shine when Jigs start interacting with other Jigs.
-This is called composability, and the deeper you get into your Aldea learning journey, the more you'll discover that compsability is one of Aldea's super strengths.
+Aldea truly shines when Jigs interact with other Jigs.
+This is known as composability, and as you progress in your Aldea learning journey, you'll discover that composability is one of Aldea's greatest strengths.

-But for now, lets start with a simple example.
-Change the field declarations on your `Potion` class to add `red`, `green` and `blue` properties, each with the type `u8`.
+Let's begin with a simple example for now.
+Modify the field declarations in your `Potion` class to include `red`, `green`, and `blue` properties, each of type `u8`.

 ```ts
 export class Potion extends Jig {